-Fortunately, seasoning your wok is a breeze!
+Luckily, seasoning your wok is a breeze!

 - Now place your wok on the stove and heat it up strongly.

-During this process, the color of your wok will change.
+During this process the color of your wok will change.

-Be careful not to get burned!
+Be careful not to burn yourself!

 - Heat your wok over medium-low heat for about 10 minutes.
-This will produce smoke, so make sure your windows are open and the hood is on.
+This will produce smoke, so make sure your windows are open and the extractor hood is on.

-Your wok is now ready to use.
+Now your wok is ready to use.